ibm-cloud-docs/cis/custom-rules-fields-and-expressions.md

 {: screen}

 ### Deviations from Wireshark display filters
-{: #deviations}
+{: #custom-rule-deviations}

-Firewall rules expressions are inspired by Wireshark display filters.
+Custom rule expressions are inspired by Wireshark display filters.
 However, the implementation deviates in the following ways:

 * For CIDR IP equality tests, Wireshark allows ranges in the format `ip.src == 1.2.3.0/24`, while CIS only supports equality tests using a single IP address.
 To compare a CIDR, use the `in` operator; for example, `ip.src in {1.2.3.0/24}`.
 * In Wireshark, `ssl` is a protocol field containing hundreds of other fields of various types that are available for comparison in multiple ways.
-However in Firewall Rules, `ssl` is a single boolean field used to determine if the connection from the client to CIS is encrypted.
+However in custom rules, `ssl` is a single boolean field used to determine if the connection from the client to CIS is encrypted.
 * The `slice` operator is not supported.
 * Not all functions are supported.
 Currently, `len()`, and `count()` are not supported.